tias/android-busybox-ndk/README.md

 Config options that do not build, code error
 --------------------------------------------
-These errors indicate bugs (usually in the restricted android libc library, called bionic), and can often be fixed by adding patches to the busybox code.
+These errors indicate bugs (usually in the restricted Android libc library, called bionic), and can often be fixed by adding patches to the busybox code.

 * All of *Login/Password Management Utilities*  --  error: 'struct passwd' has no member named 'pw\_gecos'
  * disables CONFIG\_ADD\_SHELL, CONFIG\_REMOVE\_SHELL, CONFIG\_ADDUSER, CONFIG\_ADDGROUP, CONFIG\_DELUSER, CONFIG\_DELGROUP, CONFIG\_GETTY, CONFIG\_LOGIN, CONFIG\_PASSWD, CONFIG\_CRYPTPW, CONFIG\_CHPASSWD, CONFIG\_SU, CONFIG\_SULOGIN, CONFIG\_VLOCK